 There are always alternatives that are cheaper, healthier, and more environmentally friendly.
 Instead of shopping for packaged items using plastic containers or bags, choose to be open-minded and create your own packaging or products.

-You can make your own or search out zero waste alternatives for everything from ice cream, yogurt, toothpaste to cleaning products and other items.
+You can make your own or search out zero-waste alternatives for everything from ice cream, yogurt, and zero-waste toothpaste to zero-waste cleaning products and other items.
 Try buying a big bag of soap nuts for your laundry.
 Producing your own items is safer, better, and cheaper.
 This way, you can store these items in reusable containers while cutting costs and saving the environment.

-Walking more and using human-powered transportation mediums like bicycles saves wastes and money.
+Walking more and using human-powered transportation mediums like bicycles saves waste and money.
 You could also take public transport often instead of driving your car.
-It helps you live zero waste on a budget while helping reduce emissions and improving your overall health.
+It helps you live with zero waste on a budget while helping reduce emissions and improve your overall health.

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.

 Elsewhere Jen’s interests include the role that future technology and data have in helping us solve some of the planet’s biggest challenges.